-- 1. a collective approach across councils is recommended in relation to the current funding model; - 2.
-Councils provide a joint Notice of Motion to the State Council of the MAV by CEOs to explore the support needs of culturally and linguistically diverse communities; - 3.
-Councils jointly write and seek to meet with the Victorian Minister and Shadow Minister, local lower and upper MPs outlining: - 3.1. the cost impact to councils for the additional service costs where interpreters are required; and - 3.2. consideration for future ongoing funding to be included in Service Agreements to address these additional requirements; - 4.
-Councils advocate that during the next round of MoU negotiations, the MAV pursue cost sharing of the additional service delivery costs when using an interpreter; and - 5. a Council officer contacts the MAV's Diversity Policy Adviser to request that NoM No. 41 be placed on the Victorian Local Government Multicultural Issues Network (VLGMIN) Agenda.
+- 3.2.
+Consideration for future ongoing funding to be included in Service Agreements to address these additional requirements. - 4.
+Advocate that during the next round of MoU negotiations, the MAV pursue cost sharing of the additional service delivery costs when using an interpreter. - 5.
+Council officer to contact the MAV's Diversity Policy Adviser, to request that NoM No. 41 be placed on the Victorian Local Government Multicultural Issues Network (VLGMIN) Agenda.